How to Auto-Delete OTP Messages on Android and iOS

 The Importance of OTPs and Two-Factor Authentication

-Hackers capitalize on this vulnerability and gain unauthorized access to our most intimate data.
+Without 2FA and OTPs, hackers capitalize on the vulnerability of your accounts and gain unauthorized access to your private data.

-Without proper management, our inbox becomes cluttered with passcodes that lose their relevance after 24 hours.
+Without proper management, your message inbox can become cluttered with passcodes that lose their relevance after a few minutes.

-Without clear message rules and settings to enable auto-deletion, we're left with an inbox filled with outdated codes.
+This makes it hard to find important messages buried among the pile of OTPs.
+Without clear message rules and settings to enable auto-deletion, you're left with an inbox filled with outdated codes.

 How to Auto-Delete OTPs on Google Messages

-The Google Messages app is renowned for its user-friendly interface and robust features.
+The Google Messages app is known for its user-friendly interface and robust features.

 One that's gaining traction is the ability to automatically delete OTP messages.